ottenwbe/sysinfo_influxdb/README.md

 A collecting tool of system metrics (CPU, memory, load, disks I/Os, network traffic) to an [InfluxDB](http://influxdb.org) server.

+This project mainly relies on [gosigar](https://github.com/cloudfoundry/gosigar/), so it's compatible with GNU/Linux and MacOS system, but not with Windows yet.

 ## Release

 You can download the lastest version for amd64/x86/arm on [gobuild website](http://gobuild.io/github.com/novaquark/sysinfo_influxdb?tag=branch:master).